 Conditions of admission

-- a TOEFL test (online score of at least 72), or
+b) a TOEFL test (Internet based score at least 95) or

 If the university entrance qualification for the consecutive Master’s programme (namely the Bachelor’s degree) has not yet been completed, you can apply for the programme with a transcript of records on the basis of at least 80% of the required for the bachelor's degree CP (normally 144 credit points).
 This provisional certificate must be issued by an office authorised to award grades or issue certificates.
 If a student is admitted, this will be on a provisional basis.